IND vs ENG: Mohammed Siraj Grabs Kuldeep Yadav's Neck in Team India Dressing Room | WATCH

-Call it the frustration of not getting picked in playing XI or a friendly banter but the latest video of two prominent Indian cricketers has been doing the rounds on social media platforms.
-Before the start of the first Test in Chennai between India and England, everyone predicted that pacer Mohammed Siraj and left-arm spinner Kuldeep Yadav will make the cut in India’s playing XI.
-However, the India team management, sprung a surprise as both players were left from the final XI.
+Call it the frustration of not getting picked in playing XI or a friendly banter but the latest video of two prominent Indian cricketers has been doing the rounds on social media platform – Twitter.
+Before the start of the first Test in Chennai between India and England, everyone predicted that pacer Mohammed Siraj and left-arm spinner Kuldeep Yadav will easily find a place in India’s playing XI.
+However, the India team management, sprung a surprise as both players were left from the squad for Chennai Test.
 The team management preferred Ishant Sharma as the second fast-bowler, while Shahbaz Nadeem was chosen as the second spinner in place of Siraj and Kuldeep respectively.
-Also Read - India vs England: Mohammed Shami Resumes Training, Likely to be Available For Pink-ball Test Against England in Ahmedabad
+Also Read - IND vs ENG: Cheteshwar Pujara Loses Cool After Unlucky Dismissal During 1st Test Against England at Chennai

 In a video that is being circulated on Twitter, fast bowler Siraj can seen grabbing Kuldeep by his neck after second day’s play in the first Test in Chepauk.
 The moment was captured on camera but the video has received mixed reactions.
 The incident took place when the Indian players were making their way into the dressing room after the end of the day’s play.
-Also Read - Steve Smith Wins Allan Border Medal, Beth Mooney Bags Maiden Belinda Clarke Award; Full List of Winners From The Australian Cricket Awards
+Also Read - Live India vs England Streaming 1st Test Day 4: When And Where to Watch IND vs ENG Stream Live Cricket Match Online And on TV

-WATCH VIDEO: Also Read - Sreesanth Extends Support For Sachin Tendulkar After India Legend Faces Criticism on Twitter For Farmers Protest, Calls Him 'Pride of India'
+WATCH VIDEO: Also Read - 1st Test Report: Rishabh Pant Misses Century as India Aim to Avoid Follow-on, England Take Control on Day 3

 Although both players are seen in the background as the camera is focused on India head coach Ravi Shastri in the short clip, it was enough to capture the attention of fans on Twitter since Friday.